mostmojo/log/log.md

 • More layout practice!
 Imitate architect site with 3 image components.
 Use `height: calc(100vh - 90px)` to keep page in same view port when applying margins outside of the `section` that impact the layout.

 • Look into toggle handling for a desktop to mobile navigation bar.
 Basic functionality such as adding/removing a class like so:  `togglees[i].classList.remove( 'toggled' );` and inserting an `x` SVG or hamburger menu on click event.

+• Revist `matrix blocks` in twig, with switch statements to check whether the `block type` is either `text` or a `quote` and inject the content accordingly like so: `{{ contentBlock.text }}`.

 **Link(s) to work**